bemasc/risav/draft-xu-ipsecme-risav.md

 ## Tunnel Mode

-As RISAV does not require encryption for packet, so it uses ESP-NULL to authenticate the packet in tunnel mode.

-Traditionally, the ESP ICV is computed on the entire ESP packet, excluding the Authentication Data field.
-Here, in RISAV, the ESP ICV SHOULD be calculated including the IP Source Address at first, following by SPI, Sequence Number, Payload Data, Padding (if present), Pad Length, and Next Header.
-Destination Address is ignored.

 In tunnel mode, a RISAV sender ASBR wraps each outgoing packet in an ESP payload ({{RFC4303}}) and sends it as directed by the corresponding SA.
 This may require the ASBR to set the Contact IP as the source address, even if it would not otherwise send packets from that address.
 (See also "Anycast", {{reliability}}).

+This mode supports encryption, but encryption is not required to achieve source address validation.
+Participating ASes MAY negotiate the ESP_NULL cipher if encryption is not desired.

-Tunnel mode imposes a space overhead of 73 octets in IPv6.
+Tunnel mode imposes a space overhead of at least 73 octets in IPv6, with the exact value depending on the negotiated cryptographic mode.

 # MTU Handling